Entertainment Rights: Purchase of Classic Media and Losses (2007-2009)

 In December 2008, the company appointed Deborah Dugan, former president of Disney Publishing Worldwide, as its CEO in North America.
 There had been financial instability within the company.

 By January 2009, the company had dismissed one third of its employees.
 The company's market value decreased from £267 million in March 2007 to £5.5 million.
 By February 2009, six companies had requested to purchase Entertainment Rights.
 Also in February 2009, Entertainment Rights was fined £245,000 by the Financial Services Authority for failing to inform shareholders of "a potential $14 million earnings hit in a timely manner".

 Administration, new ownership and later history (2009)

 On 1 April 2009, Entertainment Rights went into voluntary administration.
-On the same day, Boomerang Media announced it had acquired all of Entertainment Rights' subsidiaries including Entertainment Rights itself, Big Idea and Classic Media.
+That same day, Boomerang Media announced it had acquired all of Entertainment Rights' subsidiaries including Entertainment Rights itself, Big Idea and Classic Media.

-On 11 May 2009, Boomerang Media announced that the former British and US subsidiaries of Entertainment Rights would operate as a unified business under the name "Classic Media", while Big Idea would operate under its own name.
+On 11 May 2009, Boomerang Media announced that the former British and U.S. subsidiaries of Entertainment Rights would operate as a unified business under the name "Classic Media", while Big Idea would operate under its own name.
 Boomerang Media was created by former owners of Classic Media until it was sold to Entertainment Rights in 2006.

-The Entertainment Rights PLC company was folded on 30 December 2010.
+The Entertainment Rights PLC company was dissolved on 30 December 2010.

 In 2012, Classic Media was acquired by DreamWorks Animation.
 DreamWorks Animation was then acquired by NBCUniversal in 2016, thus Universal Pictures gaining the rights to most of Entertainment Rights' catalogue of works.